vrockai/pipeline-test/docs/content.md

 ---

-## Trimethylamine, a gut bacteria metabolite and air pollutant, increases blood pressure and markers of kidney damage including proteinuria and KIM-1 in rats
+## Trimethylamine, a gut bacteria metabolite and air pollutant, increases blood pressure and markers of kidney damage including proteinuria and KIM-1 in rats.
+ 17.10.2022, _KM Maksymiuk, M Szudzik, M Gawryś-Kopczyńska, M Onyszkiewicz, E Samborowska, I Mogilnicka, M Ufnal_

+Trimethylamine oxide (TMAO) is a biomarker in cardiovascular and renal diseases.
+TMAO originates from the oxidation of trimethylamine (TMA), a product of gut microbiota and manufacturing industries-derived pollutant, by flavin monooxygenases (FMOs).
+The effect of chronic exposure to TMA on cardiovascular and renal systems is undetermined.

 [Source](https://doi.org/10.1186/s12967-022-03687-y)

+10.1186/s12967-022-03687-y

 ---